Pour une meilleure expérience sur ce site, nous vous conseillons fortement d'utiliser un navigateur plus récent.

 Once puppies are fully vaccinated, they should be walked daily to promote healthy development.
 Generally, puppies should be walked five minutes per month of age, twice a day.
-Therefore, if your puppy is three months old, it should be walked 15 minutes twice a day.
+Therefore, if your puppy is three months old, they should be walked 15 minutes twice a day.

 Large breeds include German Shepherds, Rottweilers, Doberman Pinschers, Labradors, etc. These breeds are more prone to hip and orthopedic problems which is why ensuring proper, healthy exercise is the right way to go.
 If your dog is experiencing hip problems or is prone to them, you should consult with your vet to inform yourself on safe exercises for your dog.

 We all love our pugs and English bulldogs, but with cute faces comes responsibility!
 Flat-faced breeds are prone to breathing problems and troubles exercising.
 Proper exercise is especially important for these breeds since extra weight can cause breathing problems to worsen.
 It is recommended to exercise these dogs in shorter but more frequent sessions.
 Let your dog have more “free” time to play and rest as it wishes.
-You may also find it beneficial to introduce some puzzle games to your pet to keep their brains stimulated and bodies moving.
-If your pup is packing a couple extra pounds, try reducing the amount of treats you give him or her.
+You may also find it beneficial to introduce some puzzle games to your pet to keep their brains stimulated and bpdy moving.
+If your pup is packing a couple extra pounds, try reducing the amount of treats you give them.

 Although older, seniors still require a good amount of exercise to promote good mobility and overall health.
 Apart from walks, your senior pooch may enjoy swimming.
 Swimming is a great form of exercise that puts less strain on sore joints.
 Keeping their minds active with games, training and socializing are also important to keep them mentally stimulated.